 # emerge synaptics # zless /usr/share/doc/synaptics-VERSION/README.gz # zless /usr/share/doc/synaptics-VERSION/INSTALL.gz

-Load the driver by canging the XFree configuration file through adding the line ‘Load "synaptics"‘ in the module section.
+Load the driver by canging the XFree configuration file through adding the line ‘Load "synaptics"

-Section \"InputDevice\" Identifier \"Touchpad0\" Driver \"mouse\" Option \"Protocol\" \"auto-dev\" # auto-dev/psaux/event Option \"Device\" \"Synaptics device\" EndSection
+Section "InputDevice" Identifier "Touchpad0" Driver "mouse" Option "Protocol" "auto-dev" # auto-dev/psaux/event Option "Device" "Synaptics device" EndSection

 RELATED PAGES: